Food may also have been scarce in historic Chaco Canyon

 by Lionel Casey

 According to new research, Chaco Canyon, a site that was as soon as critical to the lives of pre-colonial peoples called Anasazi, may not have been able to produce good meals to sustain lots of residents.
-The results should shed doubt on estimates of what number of human beings could stay inside the place year-round.
+The results should shed doubt on estimates of the number of human beings who could stay inside the place year-round.

 Located in Chaco Culture National Historical Park in New Mexico, Chaco Canyon hosts numerous small dwellings and a handful of multi-story homes referred to as first-rate homes.
-Based on those structures, researchers think it became as soon as a bustling metropolis that turned domestic to as many as 2 to three hundred people throughout its height from 1050 to 1130 AD.
+Based on those structures, researchers think it became a bustling metropolis that turned domestic to as many as 2 to three hundred people throughout its height from 1050 to 1130 AD.

 But Chaco additionally sits in an unforgiving environment, with cold winters, blazing-warm summers, and little rainfall in either season.